jbcodeforce/ML-studies/docs/ml/generative-ai.md

 * Skill set
 * Hallucination where the models make up inaccurate responses that are not consistent with the training data.
 * Cost: not just to train the models, but also for inference with running the models, with low latency and high-throughput.
+* Sinmple to integrate with existing apps and data.

+???- definition "Accuracy"
+    Measure how accurate the response from LLM.

 ### Discovery Assessment

 When engaging with a customer it is important to assess where they are in their GenAi adoption.
-Think big about the opportunities, but start small with problems that cause day-to-day irritations for the employees or customer.
+Think big about the opportunities, but start small with problems that cause day-to-day irritationsdps for the employees or customer.

+???- question "Research for opportunities"
+    * What manual or repetitive processes could be automated with generative AI?
+    * Where do employees spend the most time today gathering information to do their jobs?
+    * What customer/user pain points could be addressed with more natural conversation?
+    * What content creation processes could be enhanced through AI generated drafts?
+    * What expert skills are scarce in your organization that AI models could supplement?
+    * What insights could be uncovered from large volumes of unstructured data using AI?
+    * What risks or inefficiencies exist from decisions made with incomplete information?
+    * Where does communication break down today between teams, customers or regions?
+    * What predictions would help you make smarter real-time decisions?
+    * What new products, services or business models could AI capabilities enable?
+    * What tasks or processes still rely heavily on tribal knowledge that could be systematized?
+    * What information gets trapped in siloed systems and could be unlocked with AI?
+    * What customer research efforts could be accelerated with interactive AI agents?
+    * What compliance processes result in slowdowns getting products/services to market?

 ???- question "Use cases and business needs"
     * What are the potential use cases?
-B2B, B2C, Employee
+B2B, B2C, Employees?
     * Is the use case considered a strategic priority?
 Sponsor?
     * What is the value associated with the use case?
     * Are subject matter experts available to support the use case?